Paparazzi Productions

 Paparazzi Productions was a villainous professional wrestling faction in Total Nonstop Action Wrestling.
 Started by Alex Shelley, it was inspired by his real-life interest in, and study of, wrestling videos.
 It grew to include Kevin Nash and Johnny Devine; Devine was later replaced by Austin Starr.

 History

 Beginning (2005–2006)

-Paparazzi Productions began as a gimmick when Alex Shelley began carrying a camera to the ring in October 2005 to record his matches.
+Since late 2005, Shelley's gimmick involved using a camcorder to film his own matches, as well as recording the matches of other wrestlers from ringside.
 In January 2006, Jeff Jarrett hired him to gather counter-blackmail against Jackie Gayda and later Sting.
 After Destination X in March, Father James Mitchell hired Shelley to stalk NWA World Heavyweight Champion Christian Cage's wife.